rdehaggart1/sceneVisibilityInSLAM/README.md

 ```

 <a name="configMidair"/>

+#### Adding IMU Noise
+The provided IMU data in this dataset is by default noiseless, but VI-SLAM algorithms expect some characteristic noise in the inertial sensors.
+To remedy this, please run `interiornet_addIMUNoise.py`, located at `sceneVisibilityInSLAM/InteriorNet/interiornet_addIMUNoise.py`.
+The script will ask you to specify the particular trajectory and extract that you'd like to modify the IMU noise for, and ask you what the desired noise characteristics are, and it will go on to add this to the provided values.
+Remember that if you are making changes to the noise levels in the measurement that you then need to change the corresponding .yaml setup files for the VI- algorithm.

+#### Creating a .bag file
+As we have described, the format used in the development of this work was ROS .bag files for consistency.
+To generate a .bag file for a particular InteriorNet extract, please run `interiornet_generateBagFile.py`, located at `sceneVisibilityInSLAM/InteriorNet/interiornet_generateBagFile.py`.
+The script will ask you to specify the extract of interest, and it will package the images from cam0 (rectified RGB) over this extract under the <b>/camera/image_raw</b> topic.
+It will also add the IMU data from the corresponding data under the <b>/imu</b> topic.

+[e.g. copying the config files, creating .cc, rebuilding, etc]

 ### MidAir
 Once the data are downloaded and the archives uncompressed, as per the above instructions, the files should be presented as displayed below.